logo for gamblingteachers.com

 1) B. Paris in the 1700s.
 Modern roulette wheels, complete with alternate red and black slots with numbers, have been traced to Paris in 1796.

-Calling them “American” and “European” wheels does not mean you can’t find double-zero wheels in Europe or single-zero wheels in the United States, by the way.
-But in the U.S., double-zero wheels far outnumber the single-zero versions.
+Calling them American and European wheels does not mean you can’t find double-zero wheels in Europe or single-zero wheels in the United States.
+However, in the U.S., double-zero wheels far outnumber the single-zero versions.
+Answers for roulette quiz questions 3 - 4 follow.

 5) A. Is higher than at most table games.
 The house edge on most bets at American roulette is 5.26 percent.
 That's much higher than the 0.5 percent against a blackjack basic strategy player, 2.5 percent against an average blackjack player, 1.17 on baccarat bets on banker on 1.41 percent on the pass line at craps.